 No. 4: Use a Stump Grinder

-If you are dealing with a larger stump, or have multiple old tree stumps to remove, renting a stump grinder may be your best DIY bet.
-Stump grinders that are available at your local home improvement store generally cost between $100 and $200 to rent.
+If you are dealing with a larger stump or have multiple old stumps to remove, renting a stump grinder may be your best DIY bet.
+Stump grinders are often available at your local home improvement store and generally cost between $100 and $200 to rent.
 You’ll also need a few extra tools including:

 How to Remove a Tree Stump With a Stump Grinder

 Stump grinders are large machines that can weigh around 1,000 pounds.
-So before you rent one, make sure you have a vehicle that can transport it to and from your home, or that the rental company can deliver it and take it away.
+So before you rent one, make sure you have a vehicle to transport it to and from your home or that the rental company can deliver it and take it away.